open-telemetry/opentelemetry-go/log/DESIGN.md

 Moreover, using `any` as a field would decrease the performance.[^7]

-Notice it will be still possible to add following kind and factories in a backwards comaptible way:
+Notice it will be still possible to add following kind and factories in a backwards compatible way:

 ```go
 const KindMap Kind